stakater/IngressMonitorController/README.md

 ### Helm Charts

 The Ingress Monitor Controller can be deployed with Helm Charts or vanilla manifests.
-If you configured `helm` on your cluster, you can deploy the controller via helm chart located under `kubernetes/chart` folder.
+For Helm Charts you can first clone or download the repository contents.
+If you configured `helm` on your cluster, you can deploy the controller via helm chart located under `deployments/kubernetes/chart` folder.

 #### Configuring